ekim39/ice04-estherkim/README.md

 # ICE 04: Websockets - Esther Kim

-FOr ICE 04, I built a very simple (websockets) messaging application where online users can chat with all other users online and set your own username for the session.
+FOr ICE 04, I built a very simple (websockets) messaging application where online users can chat with all other users online and set their own username for the session.
+Users will be notified when other users join and there is a counter that keeps track of how many live users there are.

 One challenge I faced was converting Svelte to React when I was following the demo.
 The demo was in Svelte, but converting it to React was difficult because I wasn't sure how converting between the two languages would affect the way the application ran.
 I had to make some edits to the server.js and App.jsx files to handle the connections and messages sent properly.
+Another challenge was trying to make sure the format of the data I was sending was consistent so that the same code can be used by all clients, but rendered slightly differently depending on their variables.

+I used this website (https://www.bootdey.com/snippets/view/Chat-box) as a template for my chat box styling.
+I used the code provided in App.css and used the styling to style the HTML elements in App.jsx.

 ### Instructions

-- To run the application, enter the command "node server.js" in one terminal to start the server side.
-Then, enter "npm run dev" in another to start the client side".
+- To run the application, enter the command "npm run build" to build the application.
+Then, enter "node server.js" in one terminal to start the server locally.
+You may access the website by entering the link "http://localhost:3050/".
 You may open the link on different browsers/tabs to simulate different users.

-2. Implement the basic websockets setup demo from the [sockets guide](https://github.com/jmcuneo/cs4241-guides/blob/master/using.sockets.md).
-Make sure that is up and running correctly before proceeding to the next step.

-3. Using the demo as a starting point, create a simple networked web application.
-Make sure the application can handle more than one person.
-If you're completing this assignment by yourself, find a friend to test it with you, or try to connect from a second computer.

-4. Write up a README file that includes the names of all of your group members and a description of what the application does.
-Be sure to list anything a user might need to know before using your application.
-Also describe any challenges you faced.

-5. Submit your final assignment by initiating a pull request against this repo.

-**NOTE:** The demo uses Svelte, but you are welcome to switch to a different UI framework if you prefer.